fengxiaohua102/openPAM/README.md

 You can use the code without modifications for image reconstruciton of your own experimental data.
 To make it work out of the box, please follows the steps listed below:

  1. Format the 3D time-of-flight measurement data in the order of x-y-t (numpy or torch Tensor)
  >2.
-(Optionally) Correct any synchronization or sampling jitter to achieve best possible axial resolution
+(Optionally) Correct any synchronization or sampling jitter to achieve best possible axial resolution (please refer to the ProcPAM.py for more detailed implementation)
  3. Process the data to be zero-mean and normlize it to the range of [-1, 1].
  >4.
 Modify where the image results should be stored so that you can find it.